Drip for Startups: Editor's Take

 How does Drip compare to alternatives?

-Drip is one of the strongest options in the crm & marketing category.
-See our full Drip alternatives comparison to evaluate it against HubSpot for Startups and GetResponse.
+Drip is one of the strongest options in the marketing & growth category.
+See our full Drip alternatives comparison to evaluate it against TikTok for Business and Semrush.

 Should I claim the Drip startup deal?

-If crm & marketing is part of your stack, yes.
-The SaaSOffers Drip deal gives you Free Trial — verified, free to claim, and takes minutes to activate.
+If marketing & growth is part of your stack, yes.
+The SaaSOffers Drip deal gives you Free Trial, verified, free to claim, and takes minutes to activate.